Nick768/CAPSLOCKHelper/README.md

 # CAPSLOCKHelper
+ARE YOU ANNOYED OF ACCIDENTALLY PRESSING CAPSLOCK?
+IF YES, HERE IS YOUR SOLUTION:
+__CAPSLOCKHelper__

 This small script prevents you from accidentally pressing CAPSLOCK.
-It adds a timer (you have to hold capslock for ~1-2 seconds) and a small overlay to show if CAPSLOCK is activated.
+It adds a timer (you have to hold capslock for ~1 second) and a small (not really; you will see it :-)) overlay to show if CAPSLOCK is activated.

 ## How to use?
 * Install AutoHotkey V2 or compile this script with [this](https://github.com/AutoHotkey/Ahk2Exe) tool